 Atrioventricular septal defect (complete form)

-A transitional atrioventricular septal defect consists of an ostium primum atrial septal defect; a restrictive inlet ventricular septal defect, which may be small or moderate in size; and a common AV valve.
+A transitional atrioventricular septal defect consists of an ostium primum atrial septal defect; a restrictive inlet ventricular septal defect, which may be small or moderate in size; and a common AV valve, which may or may not be partitioned into a left and right orifice.
 This defect is also called transitional AV canal defect.
 The shunt at the atrial level is usually large.
 The shunt at the ventricular level is smaller than in complete AV septal defect, and right ventricular pressure is lower than left ventricular pressure.
 The hemodynamics depend largely on the size of the VSD and whether there is significant AV valve regurgitation.

 A partial AV septal defect consists of an ostium primum atrial septal defect and partitioning of the common AV valve into 2 separate AV orifices, resulting in a so-called cleft in the mitral valve (left AV orifice).
 The ventricular septum is intact.
 Hemodynamic abnormalities are similar to those of ostium secundum ASD (eg, left-to-right shunt at the atrial level, enlarged right heart chambers, increased pulmonary blood flow) with the additional finding of variable degrees of AV valve regurgitation.